IncredibleLego/GoPong/README.md

 - Game presets: ex. slow ball fast paddle ecc.
 - Possibility to change commands? example choose the pause button?

-- Don't restart immediately when selecting the new scale
-    - Let user select the preferred scale
-    - When exiting --> Popup message asking to reload (or just reload)
-    - This makes users able to jump from a scale to one not immediately after it

 ### GAMEPLAY:
 - Ball delay after time hit
 - Modify increase speed, no longer working